ImPleby/SteamPlus/README.md

   ## Create a folder named "SteamPlus" and add it to your antivirus exclusions.
   - Create a new folder named `SteamPlus` and place it in a permanent location where it will not be moved.
     - If it does need to be relocated.
+Follow "Installing SteamPlus"
   - Open **Windows Security** by typing it into the Windows search bar.
   - Navigate to **Virus & threat protection**.
   - Click **Manage settings** under **Virus & threat protection settings**.